ComputationalPsychiatry/PhysIO/README.md

     - [README.md](README.md): this file, purpose, installation, getting started, pointer to more help
     - [CHANGELOG.md](CHANGELOG.md): List of all toolbox versions and the respective release notes, i.e. major changes in functionality, bugfixes etc.
-2. User Guide: The markdown-based [GitLab Wiki](https://gitlab.ethz.ch/physio/physio-doc/-/wikis/home), including an FAQ
+2. User Guide: The markdown-based [GitLab Wiki](https://github.com/ComputationalPsychiatry/PhysIO/wiki), including an FAQ
-    - online (and frequently updated) at http://gitlab.ethz.ch/physio/physio-doc/-/wikis/home.
-    - offline (with stables releases) as part of the toolbox in folder `physio/wikidocs`:
-        - plain text `.md` markdown files
-        - as single HTML and PDF  file: `documentation.{html,pdf}`
 3. Within SPM: All toolbox parameters and their settings are explained in the Help Window of the SPM Batch Editor
 4. Within Matlab: Extensive header at the start of each `tapas_physio_*` function and commenting